 Het Nieuwe Instituut is the commissioner of the Dutch Pavilion at the Biennale Architettura 2018, entitled WORK, BODY, LEISURE, the title of the official Dutch contribution to the event.
 From mid-December, WORK, BODY, LEISURE will be exhibited at Het Nieuwe Instituut in Rotterdam.

 The 2018 Dutch Pavilion is envisioned as a collaborative research endeavor by a national and international network.
-This network, which brings together the expertise of architects, designers, knowledge institutions and the private sector, will test and disseminate outcomes before, during, and beyond the exhibition timeframe and venue of the Biennale Architettura 2018.
-The curator, Rotterdam-based architect and researcher Marina Otero Verzier, Director of Research at Het Nieuwe Instituut, will act as the instigator and creative mediator of the multiple contributions.
+This network, which brings together the expertise of architects, designers, knowledge institutions and the private sector, tests and disseminates outcomes before, during, and beyond the exhibition timeframe and venue of the Biennale Architettura 2018.
+The curator, Rotterdam-based architect and researcher Marina Otero Verzier, Director of Research at Het Nieuwe Instituut, acts as the instigator and creative mediator of the multiple contributions.

 From New Babylon to Rotterdam Harbour